Miniature golf: European origins

 One of the first documented minigolf courses in mainland Europe was built in 1926 by a man surnamed Schröder in Hamburg, Germany.
 Schröder had been inspired by his visit to the United States, where he had seen minigolf courses spreading across the country.

-In 1930 Edwin O. Norrman and Eskil Norman returned to Sweden from the United States, where they had stayed for several years and witnessed the golden days of the American minigolf boom.
-In 1931 they founded the company "Norman och Norrmans Miniatyrgolf" and began manufacturing standardized minigolf courses for the Swedish market.
-During the following years they spread this new leisure activity across Sweden, by installing minigolf courses in public parks and other suitable locations.
+In 1930, Edwin O. Norrman and Eskil Norman returned to Sweden from the United States, where they had stayed for several years and witnessed the golden days of the American minigolf boom.
+In 1931, they founded the company "Norman och Norrmans Miniatyrgolf" and began manufacturing standardized minigolf courses for the Swedish market.
+During the following years, they spread this new leisure activity across Sweden, by installing minigolf courses in public parks and other suitable locations.

 Swedish minigolf courses typically had a rectangular wooden frame surrounding the playing area made of tennis field sand; in contrast, American manufacturers used newly developed and patented felt as the surface of their minigolf courses.
 Felt did not become popular as a surface material in Sweden until in the mid-1960s—but since then it has become practically the only surface material used in Scandinavia and the United Kingdom, due to its favorable playing qualities in wet weather.
 Minigolf courses with a felt surface can be played in rainy weather, because water soaks through the felt into the ground.
 The other commonly used surface materials, concrete and fibre-cement, cannot be used in rainy weather, because the rainwater pools on them, stopping the ball from rolling.

 The Swedish Minigolf Federation (Svenska Bangolfförbundet) was founded in 1937, making it the oldest minigolf sport organization in the world.
 National Swedish championships in minigolf have been played yearly since 1939.
 In other countries minigolf sport federations were not founded until the late 1950s, due to the post-war economical depression.

+In 1951, the course Sandvig Minigolf in Bornholm, Denmark was built, making it the oldest course in the world.

-In 1954, the minigolf course in Ascona, Switzerland, opened.
-It is the oldest course in the world which follows the norms of Paul Bongni.
+3 years later, in 1954, the minigolf course in Ascona, Switzerland, opened.
+It is the second oldest course in the world which follows the norms of Paul Bongni.

 Competitive games

 The earliest documented minigolf competitions were played in the United States.
 The first National Tom Thumb Open minigolf tournament was arranged in 1930, with a total cash purse $10,000 (the top prize being $2,000).
-Qualification play-offs were played in all of the 48 states, and the final competition on Lookout Mountain, Chattanooga, Tennessee, attracted over 200 players representing thirty states.
-After the Depression ten years later, minigolf died out as a competition sport in America, and has begun to recover only during the most recent decades.
+Qualification play-offs were played in all of the 48 states, and the final competition on Lookout Mountain, Chattanooga, Tennessee, attracted over 200 players representing 30 states.
+After the Depression 10 years later, minigolf died out as a competition sport in America, and has begun to recover only during the most recent decades.
 The American minigolf sport boom of the 1930s inspired many European countries, and the sport of minigolf lived on in Europe even after the American game fell into Depression.